Chinese Surname Search Symposium: Chan Family Case Study 12/3/2024

 Seminar Patron Feedback

-Photo Scanning & Restoration Workshop
+Hayward Library: Photo Scanning & Restoration Workshops

 Preserve your family’s cherished memories in this comprehensive lecture and hands-on workshop focused on scanning and restoring old photos.
 Learn best practices for efficiently scanning your photos using an automated scanner provided during the workshop.
 We will then engage in a photo restoration session, where you’ll learn techniques to remove creases, tears, and dust spots, as well as enhance contrast to restore your photos’ luster.